 In March 1999, Mr. Posner entered into an employment agreement with MIM that provides for his employment as MIM's Vice President and General Counsel for a term of employment through February 28, 2004 (unless earlier terminated) at an initial base annual salary of \$230,000.
 In January 2004, the term of Mr. Posner's employment agreement was extended through February 28, 2006.
 Mr. Posner currently serves as MIM's Executive Vice President, Secretary and General Counsel.
-Under Mr. Posner's employment agreement, Mr. Posner is entitled to receive certain fringe benefits, including an automobile allowance, and is also eligible to participate in MIM's executive bonus program.
-Under his employment agreement, Mr. Posner was granted 60,000 restricted shares of MIM common stock.
+Under the agreement, as amended to date, Mr. Posner is entitled to receive certain fringe benefits, including an automobile allowance, and is also eligible to participate in MIM's executive bonus program.
+Under the agreement, Mr. Posner was granted 60,000 restricted shares of MIM common stock.
 The restricted shares are subject to restrictions on transfer and encumbrance through December 31, 2006 and are automatically forfeited to MIM upon termination of Mr. Posner's employment with MIM prior to December 31, 2006.
+The restrictions to which the restricted shares are subject may lapse prior to December 31, 2006 in the event that MIM achieves certain specified levels of earnings per share in fiscal 2001 or 2002.
 Mr. Posner possesses voting rights with respect to the restricted shares, but is not entitled to receive dividends or other distributions, if any, paid with respect to the restricted shares.
-In addition, Mr. Posner's restricted shares shall vest and become immediately transferable without restriction upon the occurrence of the following termination events: (i) Mr. Posner is terminated early by MIM without cause, (ii) Mr. Posner terminates his employment for good reason, or (iii) after certain changes of control of MIM that result in Mr. Posner's termination by MIM or a material reduction of his duties with MIM.
-In addition, in the event that Mr. Posner is terminated without cause or he terminates his employment for good reason following a change of control of MIM, all restricted shares issued to Mr. Posner shall vest and become immediately payable.
-Upon termination, Mr. Posner is entitled to substantially the same entitlements as described above as Mr. Friedman.
-In addition, Mr. Posner is subject to the same restrictions on compe
+In addition, Mr. Posner is restricted shares shall vest and become immediately transferable without restriction upon the occurrence of the following termination events: (i) Mr. Posner is terminated early by MIM without cause, (ii) Mr. Posner terminates his employment for good reason, or (iii) after certain changes of control of MIM that result in Mr. Posner is terminated without cause or he terminates his employment for good reason following a change of control of MIM, all restricted shares issued to Mr. Posner shall vest and become immediately payable.
+Upon termination, Mr. Posner is entitled to substantially the same entitlements as described above as Mr.